vusause/Tech-Blog/src/pages/04-11-2018-Docker/index.md

 ### What Does This Mean in The Real World?

-Two big practical uses for containers are
+Two big practical uses for containers are:

 * Prepackaged environments for developers.
 With Docker developers no longer has to worry about application environment setup.
 Prepackaged images can be made for developer, staging and production enviroments with everything preconfigured.
 This means no more "It works on my machine errors"!

 * Containers are easy to work in from a deployment standpoint.
 For devops, platform engineers and sysadmins it means deployed environments are easier to manage.
 Containers offer flexibility since there is reduced coupling between the enviroment and software itself.
-You can more quickly and easily deploy upgrades and newer versions of software and fix any problems with deployments just as quickly and easily.
+You can quickly and easily deploy upgrades and newer versions of software and fix problems with deployments.

 ### Installing Docker

-To install docker download the .dmg file by runnin the following command `brew cask install docker` or by clicking on the following [link](https://download.docker.com/mac/stable/Docker.dmg).
-Then run the image and give docker permissions to run.
+To install Docker download the .dmg file by runnin the following command `brew cask install docker` or by clicking on the following [link](https://download.docker.com/mac/stable/Docker.dmg).
+Then run the file and give Docker permission to run.

-To verify if you have docker running properly run `docker version`.
+To verify if you have Docker running properly run `docker version`.

 #### The Contents of the Container